Magisterial District Judge Court - Filing Suit

-Yes, you may file a Petition to Proceed In Forma Pauperis (IFP) to have the filing fees waived.
-In forma pauperis simply means that you cannot pay the cost of filing the action.
-The Magisterial District Judge office should have forms available to request IFP status.
-If not, you may use the IFP Form attached to this pamphlet.
+Maybe.
+You complete a request to Proceed In Forma Pauperis (IFP) to seek waiver of the filing fees.
+The Magisterial District Judge’s office should have forms available to request IFP status.
+If not, you may use the IFP form attached to this pamphlet.
 The IFP form requests information about your family size, income and expenses.
-The Magisterial District Judge will decide, based upon the information in the petition, whether the fee should be waived.
-He or she must do so within five days of your filing the petition.
+The Magisterial District Judge will decide, based upon the information in your request, whether the fees are waived.
+The Magisterial District Judge must make a decision within five days of your filing the request.

 What Do I File?

-The paper you file to start the case is a Civil Complaint (a copy of the Civil Complaint Form is attached so you can see what it looks like and what information you will have to put in the form when you file it with the Magisterial District Judge).
-The Magisterial District Judge will give you a complaint form.
-Write the names and addresses of the parties (if the other party is married, sue their spouse as well) and how much money is at issue.
-Include a brief summary of why you are owed the money in the proper space in the Complaint.
+The paper you file to start the case is a Civil Complaint (a copy of the Civil Complaint form with instructions is included in this pamphlet so you can see what it looks like and detailed information you will have to put in the form when you file it with the Magisterial District Judge).
+You will need to know the names and addresses of the parties (if the other party is married sue their spouse as well), how much money you want to sue for and provide a brief summary of why you are owed the money in the proper space in the Complaint.
 For example:

 The defendant may file a countersuit against you for money he or she feels you owe them.
 The Magisterial District Judge will hear your lawsuit and the countersuit at the same time.
 You will have to defend yourself against any claim made in a countersuit.
 Before filing a lawsuit you should consider whether the person you are suing may have a valid countersuit they could file against you, especially if their claim might be worth more than yours.
 If that is the case, you may not want to file a lawsuit, especially if the other person is not likely to sue you anyway.